Overview#

 All runtime computations are performed with mjModel which is too complex to create manually.
 This is why we have two levels of modeling.
 The high level exists for user convenience: its sole purpose is to be compiled into a low level model on which computations can be performed.
 The resulting mjModel can be loaded and saved into a binary file (MJB), however those are version-specific and cannot be decompiled, thus models should always be maintained as XML files.

-The following diagram shows the different paths to obtaining an mjModel (again, the second bullet point is not yet available):
+The following diagram shows the different paths to obtaining an mjModel:

-• (text editor) → MJCF/URDF file → (MuJoCo parser → mjCModel → MuJoCo compiler) → mjModel
+• (text editor) → MJCF/URDF file → (MuJoCo parser → mjSpec → compiler) → mjModel

-• MJB file → (MuJoCo loader) → mjModel
+• MJB file → (model loader) → mjModel

 Examples#